timdouglas/sublime-less2css/README.md

 The allowed values are *true* and *false*.
 When this setting is set to *true* the plugin will compile your LESS file each time you save it.

 ## lessBaseDir
+This folder is only used when compiling all LESS files at once through *Project \ Less>Css \ Compile all less in less base directory to css*.

 ## lesscCommand
 This setting can be used to specify a different compiler.
 When it is left empty the default compiler, named *lessc*, will be used.